dens-adn/dens-adn/README.md

 ### Hi there 👋
-I am currently studying linux and web development.
+Linux Adminstrator and Web Developer.
 Any advice is much appreciated. 👍
 #